Monotonicity of the quantum 2-Wasserstein distance: Abstract

 \section{Abstract}

 { We study a quantum analogue of the 2-Wasserstein distance as a measure of proximity on the set $\Omega_N$ of density matrices of dimension $N$.
 We show that such (semi-)distances do not induce Riemannian metrics on the tangent bundle of $\Omega_N$ and are typically not unitary invariant.
-Nevertheless, we prove that for $N=2$ dimensional Hilbert space the quantum 2-Wasserstein distance (unique up to rescaling) is monotonous with respect to any single-qubit quantum operation.
+Nevertheless, we prove that for $N=2$ dimensional Hilbert space the quantum 2-Wasserstein distance (unique up to rescaling) is monotonous with respect to any single-qubit quantum operation and the solution of the quantum transport problem is essentially unique.
 Furthermore, for any $N \geq 3$ and the quantum cost matrix proportional to a projector we demonstrate the monotonicity under arbitrary mixed unitary channels.
 Finally, we provide numerical evidence which allows us to conjecture that the unitary invariant quantum 2-Wasserstein semi-distance is monotonous with respect to all CPTP maps in any dimension $N$. }